According to Epiphanius of Salamis in Panarion, there were several key features of the Nasaraeans:

 But once more, I shall also pass by the sect’s strangeness and foolishness.
 I am content with the few words I have said, inserted here with my limited ability to oppose the error of the sect we have been discussing.

-The reason for this contrast between the Nasaraenes and what Epiphanius saw as Orthodox Judaism is clear: there was increasing antipathy among Jews for Judaism’s teachings, and the Nasaraeans believed they had a better formulation of Judaism which included its practices and implications, but not its holy texts.
+Epiphanius recognized a clear contrast between the Nasar and Orthodox Judaism.
+The puzzling subtext which Epiphanius feigned traversal was how the Nasar could have come to such a conclusion that their implementation of Judaism was superior to that which had become Orthodox, particularly after the temple destruction in 70CE.
 One aspect of this alternate-Judaism was its claim of secret Mosaic literature which gave alternatives to increasingly problematic theological issues within Judaism, particularly as Roman influence increasingly impeded on Jewish liberties and religious practices around the turn of the millennium.

-It is interesting to note that the Mandaeans, who emerged out of a similar religious (Hemerobaptist) and geographic (Jordan River) backgrounds, had similar cherry-pickings of the Old Testament as the Nasaraeans.
+It is interesting to note that the Mandaeans, who emerged out of a similar religious and geographic (Jordan River) backgrounds, had similar cherry-pickings of the Old Testament as the Nasaraeans.
 For example, the Mandaeans revere Adam, Abel, Seth, Enosh, Noah, Shem, and Aram, but reject Abraham and Moses (the lawgivers).
 In other words, they revered the lineage of Seth and Shem, who were associated with Melchizadek in Jewish midrash literature.
 And like the Nasaraeans, the Mandaeans also rejected the Pentateuch.
 Indeed, ES Drower noted in her research on the Mandaeans that the most important Mandaean teachings were

 The Nasaraeans’ lack of concern for astrology could imply their socio-political roots were more related to the Sadducees than they are to the Pharisees, Scribes, or Essenes, as the Sadducees were the only of the primary Jewish groups who explicitly rejected the notion of fate.
 In other words, the Nasaraeans might have been part of the upper class.